jlaso/php7-strict-types-testing/README.md

 ```

-See the rest of the samples to check how to use the new strict types hint
+See the rest of the samples to check how to use the new strict types checking.

+Inside the machine sample code are located at /var/www/source.